Southampton-RSG-Training/TrainingProjects/README.md

 http://localhost/8124/
 ~~~

-**Do not try to build multiple lessons simultaneously, I havent tested it and bad things will happen.
+**Do not try to build multiple lessons simultaneously, I haven't tested it and bad things will happen.
 I _may_ look into
 this in the future.**

-## Common issues
+# Common issues
 ### _contributions welcome via issues or PRs_

 Problems: